- Dec 1, 2016

-- You may not draw or equip your weapon while under FearRP by at least two or more civilians.
+- You may not draw or equip your weapon while under FearRP by at least two or more players.
 FearRP applies when you are exposed to at least two or more held (actively held, not in holster/on back) weapons, whereof at least one is directly pointed at you / off safety.

-- FearRP does not apply when you are put at gunpoint, or in striking distance of a melee weapon by less than two players.
-If there are less than two players you may try to run or fight back.
+- FearRP does not apply when you are put at gunpoint, or within striking distance of a melee weapon by less than two players.
+If there are less than two players, you may try to run or fight back.
 If you have your weapon out (on safety or off safety), you are always allowed to attack players who aim straight at you - independent of how many they are.

 - You can only be put under FearRP by individuals within your close vicinity (Voice Range).

-- FearRP only applies for vehicles if the driver is placed at gunpoint by two players, with at least one player at the driver-side window.
-Any other instance does not constitute FearRP for the driver, and the driver and the vehicles passengers may flee.
+- FearRP only applies to vehicles if the driver is placed at gunpoint by two players, with at least one player at the driver-side window.
+Any other instance does not constitute FearRP for the driver, and the driver and the vehicle's passengers may flee.